Profound Review 2026: Pricing, Features & Honest Verdict

 Steep learning curve demands dedicated onboarding

 You won't extract value from Profound in a week.
-Multiple G2 reviewers say the same thing: expect 2-3 weeks to define your competitive landscape, configure prompt sets, set up engine-specific tracking, learn the citation taxonomy, and build dashboard views that actually tell you something useful.
+Multiple G2 reviewers say the same thing: expect 2-3 weeks of setup.

 If you have a dedicated GEO specialist, that's fine.
 If AI monitoring is one of twelve things on your plate, it's a problem.
 Enterprise plan customers get managed onboarding.
 Everyone else gets documentation and support tickets.